awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install.md

 The URLs in the following scripts let you download SSM Agent from *any* AWS region\.
 If you want to download the agent from a specific region, see [Download SSM Agent from a Specific Region](#sysman-install-ssm-agent-specific)\.

 After you manually install SSM Agent, you can automatically update SSM Agent on your instances when new versions become available by using Systems Manager State Manager\.
-For more information, see [Walkthrough: Automatically Update the SSM Agent \(CLI\)](sysman-state-cli.md)\.
+For more information, see [Walkthrough: Automatically Update SSM Agent \(CLI\)](sysman-state-cli.md)\.

-## Amazon Linux<a name="agent-install-al"></a>
+## Amazon Linux and Amazon Linux 2<a name="agent-install-al"></a>

-Connect to your Amazon Linux instance and perform the following steps to install the SSM Agent\.
+Connect to your Amazon Linux/Amazon Linux 2 instance and perform the following steps to install SSM Agent\.
 Perform these steps on each instance that will run commands using Systems Manager\.

 **Important**
 SSM Agent is installed, by default, on Amazon Linux *base* AMIs dated 2017\.09 and later\.
 SSM Agent is also installed, by default, on Amazon Linux 2 AMIs\.
 You must manually install SSM Agent on other versions of Linux, including non\-base images like *Amazon ECS\-Optimized AMIs*\.
 Instances created from an Amazon Linux AMI that are using a proxy must be running a current version of the Python `requests` module in order to support Patch Manager operations\.
 For more information, see [Upgrade the Python Requests Module on Amazon Linux Instances That Use a Proxy Server](sysman-proxy-with-ssm-agent-al-python-requests.md)\.

-**To install SSM Agent on Amazon Linux**
+**To install SSM Agent on Amazon Linux/Amazon Linux 2**

 1. Create a temporary directory on the instance\.